 Note that there are always a few student IDs that resolve to the same coded ID (this is a necessary side effect of the coding scheme that prevents anyone from being able to recover your student ID number from your coded ID).
 On the score sheet, when this happens the duplicated coded IDs are highlighted to alert you.
 So there will be two rows with the same coded ID and you won't know which is yours.
-Email me or your TA, and I/they will tell you which is yours.
+Email me or your TA, tell us your name, section and SID, and I/they will tell you which is yours.